St. John's Health

 The Big Picture

-The new Sage Living complex will occupy the northwest corner of the St. John’s Medical Center, on the edge of the National Elk Refuge.
-The facility will feature 72 beds, long-term care neighborhoods, a memory support neighborhood, as well as a 11,000-square-foot town square for reception, staff offices, and dining and culinary services.
-A 6,000-square-foot basement is also being constructed, providing ample space for central services, laundry, and storage.
-This new center will replace the current five-star St. John’s Living Center facility.
-It will be the only program in the area to provide long-term nursing care with private rooms, specialized Alzheimer’s and dementia support, and an acute physical and functional rehabilitation program for those recovering from injuries and illnesses such as strokes, traumatic injuries, COPD, and heart failure.
+The Sage Living complex occupies the northwest corner of the St. John’s Medical Center, on the edge of the National Elk Refuge.
+The facility features 72 beds, long-term care neighborhoods, a memory support neighborhood, as well as a 11,000-square-foot town square for reception, staff offices, and dining and culinary services.
+A 6,000-square-foot basement was constructed, providing ample space for central services, laundry, and storage.
+This center replaced the old five-star St. John’s Living Center facility.
+At the time of construction, it was the only program in the area to provide long-term nursing care with private rooms, specialized Alzheimer’s and dementia support, and an acute physical and functional rehabilitation program for those recovering from injuries and illnesses such as strokes, traumatic injuries, COPD, and heart failure.

 Ingenuity in Action

 Along with some cold winter months, the project’s complex shoring plan presented some challenges.
 The multifaceted process took two months to coordinate and two months to execute:

 - A 15-foot basement wall was built, and the plan called for dirt to be placed on one side of the wall.

 - The team realized they needed a dual-situation shoring plan to allow the foundation to be backfilled prior to having the required slab-on-grade and deck-slab poured.